Healthy Homes Assessment Porirua

 Home Assessments Porirua for Rental Properties

-There are a variety of things you should look for during the house assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-A few examples are:
+There are many concerns to check when conducting the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can have a significant impact for property managers and landlords.
-For specialist guidance, contact us today to schedule your rental properties house evaluation.
+The repercussions of not having a Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling could be significant for property owners and landlords.
+For specialist advice get in touch today and book your rental properties home evaluation.

 home assessments for rental properties